-As in the case of the fixed-set message-equivocation model, the {\em \fullNode} is essential in ensuring the adequacy of the model because whenever the received message is an equivocation, the only (possibly new) equivocator must be its sender, as all its dependencies were already received (and equivocations accounted for).
+As in the case of the fixed set message equivocation model, the {\em \fullNode} is essential in ensuring the adequacy of the model because whenever the received message is an equivocation, the only (possibly new) equivocator must be its sender, as all its dependencies were already received (and equivocations accounted for).

-\begin{theorem} Under \fullNode\ for all components, \begin{enumerate} \item The trace reduct of a valid trace of the state-equivocation model is a valid trace for the message-equivocation model (\coqref{VLSM.Core.Equivocators.Composition.LimitedEquivocation.LimitedStateEquivocation}{equivocators_limited_valid_trace_projects_to_annotated_limited_equivocation}). \item Each valid trace for the message-equivocation model can be ``lifted'' to a valid trace for the state-equivocation model such that its trace reduct is the original trace (\coqref{VLSM.Core.Equivocators.Composition.LimitedEquivocation.LimitedEquivocationSimulation}{equivocators_limited_valid_trace_projects_to_annotated_limited_equivocation_rev}). \end{enumerate} \end{theorem}
+\begin{theorem} Under \fullNode\ for all components, \begin{enumerate} \item The trace reduct of a valid trace of the state equivocation model is a valid trace for the message equivocation model (\coqref{VLSM.Core.Equivocators.LimitedStateEquivocation}{equivocators_limited_valid_trace_projects_to_annotated_limited_equivocation}). \item Each valid trace for the message equivocation model can be ``lifted'' to a valid trace for the state equivocation model such that its trace reduct is the original trace (\coqref{VLSM.Core.Equivocators.LimitedEquivocationSimulation}{equivocators_limited_valid_trace_projects_to_annotated_limited_equivocation_rev}). \end{enumerate} \end{theorem}